astappiev/gpudash/README.md

 # gpudash

-This fork uses `sinfo` to get list of nodes and queries Prometheus with specified period and interval to get GPU utilization data and display it in a text dashboard.
+This fork queries Prometheus with specified period and interval to get GPU utilization data and display it in a text dashboard.
 By default it shows GPU utilization for all users over the last hour with 10-minute intervals.

 The original implementation requires a static list of nodes to be specified in the code.
-As well as cronjob to capture GPU utilization from prometheus and store in text files, I found that counter-intuitive, because prometheus is already storing that data.
+As well as cronjob to capture GPU utilization from prometheus and store in text files, I found that counter-intuitive, because prometheus is already storing all that data.

 ---